Senozoid/ZC1-handbook/Handbook.md

 - Nothing in the inventory except Specials (potions and glyphs are examples of specials) can be accessed during combat, and no extra turn is lost by their usage, unless specified otherwise in the item description.

 ## Physical Damage
+Physical damage is a vector of three dimensions.
+The three coefficients of physical damage are blunt damage, cutting damage and piercing damage.
+All calculations are done separately and symmetrically regarding these coefficients.
+Both the Def and Dmg attributes, as well as weapon Power and armour Rating are all 3D vectors. \
+ \
 **Things to note about dealing physical damage :**
 - Outgoing physical damage is determined by the attacker’s equipped weapon(s), Strength attribute, Dmg modifiers, Martial skill and the defender’s Martial skill.
 - The maximum damage potential of a weapon is its Power, and the further the Weight of a weapon exceeds the Strength of the wielder, the less effective it will become in proportion to its Power.